open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 related "Publish" span) can either refer to a single message or to a batch of multiple messages.

-There are three different scenarios for injecting a creation context into a message:
+There are four different scenarios for injecting a creation context into a message:

 1. A user provides custom creation contexts for the messages that are published, which don't refer to any spans described in this document.
 This provides flexibility to users